Charles Lewis (journalist): Early life and education

 Charles Reed Esray Lewis III grew up in a middle-class family in Newark, Delaware, where he attended public schools and graduated from Newark High School in 1971.
 As a senior, he was elected president of the school’s student government association, and he also wrote for the student newspaper, the Yellowjacket Buzz.

 Lewis majored in political science at the University of Delaware.
 He worked weeknights in the sports department of the Wilmington News Journal newspapers, writing stories and a weekly column.
 In the spring of 1974, he served as a paid intern in the Washington office of Senator William Roth (R-DE).
 He graduated in 1975.
 In June 1977, he received a master’s degree from the Johns Hopkins University School of Advanced International Studies, in Washington, D.C.

-Lewis is married to Pamela Gilbert, a consumer-protection lawyer and former executive director of the U.S. Consumer Product Safety Commission.
+Lewis is married to Pamela B. Gilbert, a consumer-protection lawyer and former executive director of the U.S. Consumer Product Safety Commission.
 They live in the Washington, D.C., area.
 They have two children.